 To turn the truck on, make sure the travel control is released to the neutral position.
-Turn the key switch (1) clockwise.
-The green light on the indicator unit (2) should come on.
+Turn the key switch clockwise.
+The green light on the indicator unit should come on.
 The red light should come on briefly.
 This is then followed by the battery charge state and the accumulated operating hours on the truck.
 Battery charge and operating hours are displayed continuously from this point on until the key switch is turned off.

 The truck is equipped with a static-return-toneutral function.
-If the travel control is out of the neutral position at start-up, fault code t 307 will be displayed and the red fault indicator will come on.
+If the travel control is out of the neutral position at start-up, a fault code will be displayed and the red fault indicator will come on.
 This fault may be cleared by releasing the travel control.

-Also, if the lift, lower, emergency reverse, or high-speed (rider trucks only) buttons are held in at start-up, then an out-of-sequence fault (and red light) will be displayed depending on which button is causing the fault.
-Correcting the fault condition will clear the fault unless the emergency reverse button is held in at start-up.
+Also, if any lift or lower button, or the braking button is held in at start-up, then an out-of-sequence fault (and red light) will be displayed depending on which button is causing the fault.
+Correcting the fault condition will clear the fault unless the braking button was held in at start-up.
 In this case, the key switch must be turned off and back on to clear the fault and enable operation.